How To Know My AC Size

 Commercial HVAC System Cost Per Square Foot

 Given the higher cooling needs of commercial buildings, commercial HVAC will have different costs than residential.
 You can expect to pay anywhere between 1.6 to 2 times more to cool a busy commercial space compared to a similarly sized residential area.
-This can increase dramatically if you run a business that generates lots of heat.
+This can increase dramatically if you run a business that generates lots of heat that would require more from the condenser unit.
+So you will need a more powerful system.
 If you run a small business, plan on paying about $3 to $4 per square foot for air conditioning, but larger businesses may pay up to $20 per square foot.

 HVAC Tons Per Square Foot – Residential

 Residential buildings have different air conditioning needs than larger commercial spaces.
 You’ll likely have fewer visitors, windows, and sources of heat, meaning there are fewer opportunities to lose cool air.
-When calculating residential cooling capacity, it’s common to assume an HVAC unit can cool 400 square feet per ton of air conditioning capacity.
-Given the Las Vegas climate, this number can reach a maximum of about 600 square feet per ton for most buildings.
+When calculating residential cooling capacity, it’s common to assume an HVAC unit can cool 400 square feet per ton of air conditioner capacity.
+Given the Las Vegas climate, this number can reach a maximum of about 600 square feet per ton of air conditioner for most buildings.

 What Size Air Conditioner Do I Need for 1600 Sq Feet?

 Many of the same rules of thumb that apply for larger commercial spaces also apply for residential ones.
 One major difference is one ton of air conditioning capacity will cool more square footage.
-Given our climate zone in Las Vegas, if you have a 1600 square-foot home, you can expect one ton of air conditioning to cool about 400 to 600 square feet.
+So it all boils down to finding the size that suits your need.
+Given our climate zone in Las Vegas, if you have a 1600 square-foot home, you can expect one ton unit of air conditioning to cool about 400 to 600 square feet.
 Each section will contain about 12,000 BTUs that need to be removed per hour, similar to commercial spaces.